Reactive Arthritis (Reiter Syndrome)

 Basics

-Reiter syndrome is a seronegative, multisystem, inflammatory disorder classically involving joints, the eye, and the lower genitourinary (GU) tract, and skin.
-It is a postinfectious autoimmune process.
-Axial joint (e.g., spine, sacroiliac joints) and dermatologic manifestations are common (1)[C],(2)[C].
+Reiter syndrome is a seronegative, multisystem, inflammatory disorder classically involving joints, the eye, the lower genitourinary (GU) tract, and the skin.
+It is an inflammatory arthritis that is triggered by an infection, usually in the gastrointestinal or GU tract.
+Lower limb joint, axial joint (e.g., spine, sacroiliac joints), and dermatologic manifestations are common (1)[C].

 Description

-The classic triad includes arthritis, conjunctivitis/iritis, and either urethritis or cervicitis (“can’t see; can’t pee; can’t bend my knee”).
+The classic triad includes arthritis, conjunctivitis/iritis, and either urethritis or cervicitis (“can’t see,” “can’t pee,” “can’t bend my knee”).
+The diagnosis is primarily clinical, and there are no formal diagnostic criteria.

-• The epidemiology is similar to other reactive arthritides, characterized by sterile joint inflammation associated with infections originating at nonarticular sites.
+• The epidemiology is similar to other reactive arthritides, typically characterized by sterile joint inflammation associated with infections originating at nonarticular sites.
+Active Chlamydia spp. have been detected in the joint fluid of some affected patients, although this is not the norm.
 A fourth feature (dermatologic involvement) may include buccal ulceration, balanitis, or a psoriasiform skin eruption.
 (Having only two features does not rule out the diagnosis.)

 • Two forms of Reiter syndrome: